Library history: Libraries in Rome

 Julius Caesar and his successor Augustus were the first to establish public libraries in ancient Rome, including the library of Apollo on the Palatine Hill.
+Several emperors followed suit over the next four centuries, including Hadrian, Tiberius, and Vespasian.
 Roman aristocrats also had personal libraries, which usually contained works in both Greek and Latin.
-The average Roman would not have been familiar with books.
+A valuable example of this has been found at Herculaneum near Pompeii.
+Papyrus manuscripts in Herculaneum's Villa of the Papyri were encased in ash after the eruption of Vesuvius in 79 CE.
+Modern archaeology is now able to scan these artifacts and discern their contents, including many writings from Philodemus.